Superman II: The Richard Donner Cut: History

-The 1980 theatrical Superman II
+The 1980 theatrical Superman II (The Richard Lester Cut)

 With Lester placed as director, he was not sympathetic to Donner's filmmaking style: "Donner was emphasizing a kind of grandiose myth.
 There was a kind of David Lean-ish attempt in several sequences, and enormous scale.
 There was a type of epic quality which isn't in my nature, so my work really didn't embrace that...That's not me.
 That's his vision of it.
 I'm more quirky and I play around with slightly more unexpected silliness."
 Since Geoffrey Unsworth had died before the release of Superman, Lester brought on cinematographer Robert Paynter to have the film evoke the garish color scheme of the comics.

 Tom Mankiewicz was approached by Terry Semel, then a Warner Bros. vice president, to return for the sequel, but he declined out of loyalty to Donner.
 Mankiewicz recounted "I have a lot of respect for [Lester].
 Friendship is more important than anything.
 And Dick [Donner] brought me on the picture and my loyalty was with Dick and I couldn't believe that they fired him."
 David and Leslie Newman were then brought back to re-tool the script constructing a new opening and an ending.
 The new opening involved Superman thwarting the nuclear terrorists at the Eiffel Tower.
 The new ending involved Clark causing Lois to forget his secret identity through a hypnotic kiss.

-Additionally, Christopher Reeve had become unavailable as he accepted to star in the romantic fantasy film, Somewhere in Time (1980), five months into the production shutdown by which his contract to shoot both Superman films back-to-back had expired.
-Reeve had claimed that twelve hours after his casting was announced, he received a letter from the producers to be available for Superman II on July 16, which was only five days after he was to finish filming Somewhere in Time.
+Additionally, Christopher Reeve had become unavailable as he had accepted an offer to star in the romantic fantasy film Somewhere in Time (1980), five months into the production shutdown, by which time his contract to shoot both Superman films back-to-back had expired.
+Reeve claimed that twelve hours after his casting was announced, he received a letter from the producers to be available for Superman II on July 16, which was only five days after he was to finish filming Somewhere in Time.
 In March 1979, the Salkinds filed suit against Reeve alleging he had breached his contract by walking off the sequel.
 Furthermore, Reeve had held reservations with Lester and the Newmans' script following the departure of Donner.
 During the renegotiation of his contract, Reeve agreed to the financial terms, but demanded more artistic control.